SavinaRoja/diesel_test/README.md

 ## Additional details

 I am working with a mysql database, so the migrations in dbstuff reflect that.
 Also will be using numeric/bigdecimal features, which I have included here because prior attempts to resolve have (seemingly) been blocked by that.

+Here is a link to a Rust users forum post about this: https://users.rust-lang.org/t/difficulty-with-re-use-of-diesel-schema-and-models/43824